microsoft/crescent-credentials/sample/README.md

 (the first time it sees a token proof for this Issuer) and calls the `verify` library function.
 Upon successful proof validation, Alice is granted access.

 # Sample details

+The sample defines the following *disclosure UIDs* expressing proof capabilities.
+(TODO: the client helper should return these values to the browser extension when /prepare is called)
+*  `crescent://email_domain`: reveal the domain of an email claim

 ## Credential issuance